Call now for addiction support(877) 648-4288

 Although binge drinking is far from limited to just college students, the two are very closely associated.
 Up to 70% of college students consume alcohol in large amounts.
 In some studies, 40% of college students admitted to binge drinking.

 Some college students find solace in binge drinking, as they struggle to deal with stressors of daily college life and peer pressure.
 An additional reason for college-aged binge drinking is the carefree and party lifestyle many college students partake in, with little regard for health consequences.
 The many long-term health risks, however, outweigh the short-term excitement.
 College binge drinking can lead to a lifetime of problems, as the younger a drinker is, the more likely they are to transition into alcoholism later on.

 College binge drinking creates risks for the entire student body.
 On college campuses, many women report men behaving in a sexually aggressive manner when under the influence of alcohol.
-Sixty-seven percent of male aggressors were drinking at a time of sexual assault or other forms of victimization.
+67% of male aggressors were drinking at a time of sexual assault or other forms of victimization.
 Students who binge drink are more likely to behave in aggressive ways, damage property on college campuses, and miss classes.